Featurizing Koopman Mode Decomposition For Robust Forecasting: Abstract

 \section{Abstract}

-This article introduces an advanced Koopman mode decomposition (KMD) technique -- coined {\em Featurized Koopman Mode Decomposition} (FKMD) -- that uses time embedding and Mahalanobis scaling to enhance analysis and prediction of high dimensional dynamical systems.
-The time embedding expands the observation space to better capture underlying manifold structure, while the Mahalanobis scaling, applied to kernel or random Fourier features, adjusts observations based on the system's dynamics.
+This article introduces an advanced Koopman mode decomposition (KMD) technique -- coined {\em Featurized Koopman Mode Decomposition} (FKMD) -- that uses delay embedding and a learned Mahalanobis distance to enhance analysis and prediction of high dimensional dynamical systems.
+The delay embedding expands the observation space to better capture underlying manifold structure, while the Mahalanobis distance adjusts observations based on the system's dynamics.
 This aids in {\em featurizing} KMD in cases where good features are not a priori known.
-We show that our method improves KMD predictions for a high dimensional Lorenz attractor and for a cell signaling problem from cancer research.
+We show that FKMD improves predictions for a high-dimensional linear oscillator, a high-dimensional Lorenz attractor that is partially observed, and a cell signaling problem from cancer research.